klxcoder/drawsql-clone/README.md

 # TODO
-  - GridView will draw a canvas with gap and X and Y
+  - init a fake tables then draw it